cfsfguyet787856/Minecraft-Server-Finder/README.md

 live logs.
 Results are written to `Minecraft_Servers.txt`, `Open_Ports.txt` and `saved_servers.json` under the storage directory (Desktop by default).

+### Proxy-assisted scanning (optional)

+When a SOCKS5 list is available, the GUI automatically enables a proxy pool so that every outbound probe is tunnelled through an exit server:

+1. Keep the bundled `mcsmartscan/mullvadproxyips.txt` file up to date with the Mullvad SOCKS IPs you want to use.
+Each line accepts `host` or `host:port` (defaults to `1080`) and ignores blank lines or those starting with `#`.
+2. Connect the Mullvad app/CLI to a SOCKS-enabled location before starting a scan so that the endpoints are reachable.
+3. Start a scan as usual.
+The **Proxy Pool** panel shows live health metrics, latency measurements, cooldowns and a rolling log of proxy failures.

+The pool limits worker concurrency to the number of healthy proxies, retries failed endpoints with exponential cooldowns and exposes the same connectors to the **Run Test** tool.
+To disable proxying entirely, remove or empty the text file (the scanner falls back to direct connections) or replace it with your own SOCKS5 list for other providers.

 ### Quick-start workflow

 1. Clone the repository and install the recommended dependencies.